KratosMultiphysics/CoSimIO/tutorial/c/README.md

 Please note that the only change here is the import statement which loads the CoSimIO module which comes inside the KratosMultiphysics.
 You may find this python file in [Kratos/applications/CoSimulationApplication/tests/co_sim_io_py_exposure_aux_files/connect_disconnect.py](https://github.com/KratosMultiphysics/Kratos/blob/master/applications/CoSimulationApplication/tests/co_sim_io_py_exposure_aux_files/connect_disconnect.py)

-Now for running the Kratos, first you should add the binary folders of Kratos to your `PYTHONPATH` and `LD_LIBRARY_PATH` environment variables and then your executable with python of Kratos from your working directory:
+Now for running the Kratos, first you should add configure the python environment variables pointing to Kratos folder:
+* `PYTHONPATH` should point to the Kratos binaries root (`path/to/kratos`) where you can find KratosMultiphysics sub folder
+* `LD_LIBRARY_PATH` should point to the libs folder (`path/to/kratos/libs`) where you can find compiled libraries.

+Then you may run your executable with python script of Kratos from your working directory:

 ```shell
 path/to/bin/tests_c/connect_disconnect_c_test & python3 path/to/connect_disconnect.py